iausathub/satchecker/docs/source/acknowledgements.rst

 from Satellite Constellation Interference, NOIRLab, the University of Illinois Urbana-Champaign, the University of Washington, and Imperial College London.

+.. admonition:: Acknowledgement
+   :class: note

+   If you use SatChecker in your work, please include the following acknowledgement:

+   *"This research made use of data and/or services provided by the International Astronomical Union Centre for the Protection of the Dark and Quiet Sky (IAU CPS) SatHub.
-The development of SatChecker has been supported by the National Science Foundation (NSF) under grant number: AST 2332736.
-SatChecker is hosted at NSF NOIRLab.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation or the International Astronomical Union.
+   The development of SatChecker has been supported by the National Science Foundation (NSF) under grant numbers: AST 2332735 and AST 2332736.
+   SatChecker is hosted at the NSF NOIRLab.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF, IAU, NSF NOIRLab, SKAO, ESO, or any host or member institution of the IAU CPS."*

 .. raw:: html